niels-slotboom/notes/Submanifolds.typ

 $
   K(X,Y) = Q nabla_X Y = underbrace(Q nabla_Y X,=K(Y,X)) + underbrace(Q [X,Y],=0) = K(Y,X).
 $
 Here, we made use of the fact that $Q$ is the normal projection onto $N Sigma$, whereas $[X,Y] in T Sigma$, so that $Q$ annihilates it.
-We have thus shown that the intrinsic curvature is symmetric, i.e.,
+We have thus shown that the extrinsic curvature is symmetric, i.e.,
 $
   K(X,Y) = K(Y,X).
 $